MadScientistAssociation/libmsot/Documentation/Microsoft Office Telemetry Log (TBL) Format.md

 The following versions of programs were used to test the information in this document:

-* Microsoft Windows 10 Professional
+* Microsoft Windows 10 Professional v.
+1803
+* Microsoft Windows Server 2012 R2
-* Microsoft Windows Server 2016
+* Microsoft SQL Server 2016 Standard Service Pack 2
 * Microsoft Office Professional 2016